 Interleukin-15 (IL-15), at maturity is able to reach 114 amino acid residues and is a modest 14-15 kDa glycoprotein that can be produced by dendritic and monocyte cells.
 IL-15 belongs to the four a helix bound cytokine family, other members include IL-2, IL-3, IL-5, IL-6, IL-7 and IL-9.
 At present the structure of IL-15 has not been determined, however, it has been predicted to be similar to IL-2 and other members of this family.
 The mRNA of IL-15 has been identified in monocytes, dendritic cells, epithelial cells, fibroblasts, placenta, kidneys, heart, skeletal muscle and lungs.
 Human IL-15 is known to display approximately 97% and 73% amino acid sequence identity with simian and mouse IL-15, respectively.
 Both it is found that human and simian IL-15 molecules are active with mouse cells.

+This interleukin-15 ELISA kit is designed for analysing various types of diagnostic applications.
 Abnormal levels of IL-15 expression have been discovered in inflammatory bowel disease, rheumatoid arthritis and many diseases that have been associated with the retroviruses HIV and HTLV-I. The biological activities of IL-15 are very comparable to IL-2 such as IL-15 being able to induce the proliferation of activated CD4+, CD8+, CD4+CD8+, CD4-CD8- and dendritic epidermal T cells.
 The activation, development and survival of natural killer (NK) cells has been associated to IL-15.
 Interleukin-15 also affects the non-lymphoid tissues, such as brain, muscle, mast cells and microglia.
 In combination with recombinant CD40L, IL-15 can be a potent inducer of polyclonal IgA, IgG1 and IgM secretion, but it is unable to induce the production of IgE or IgG4.
 The use of anti-IL-15 therapy with the combination of classic immunosuppression therapy could be beneficial in the prevention or treatment of acute and especially chronic, allograft rejection.
 The standard used in the following interleukin-15 ELISA kit is recombinant human IL-15, consisting of 114 amino acids with the molecular mass of 12.9KDa.

-The minimum detection sensitivity level of IL-15 using current human interleukin-15 ELISA kit was approximately 3.0 pg/ml.
+The minimum detection sensitivity level of IL-15 (interleukin-15) using current human interleukin-15 ELISA kit was approximately 3.0 pg/ml.
 The dynamic range for this assay is 15.6 – 1,000 pg/ml.

 - IL15 and T-cell Stemness in T-cell-Based Cancer Immunotherapy.
 Cancer Res.
 (2015) 75 (24): 5187-93.
 Review.
 Pilipow K., et al.